 There is convincing evidence that a high consumption of red meat and processed meat increases bowel cancer risk.

 Trying a plant-based menu for one week creates a fantastic opportunity to get people thinking about how much meat they eat and the impact that consuming too much meat may have.

 Studies show bowel cancer risk increases by 17% per 100g of red meat consumed per day and by 18% per 50g of processed meat consumed per day.

 Consuming wholegrains and foods containing dietary fibre however, has been shown to decrease the risk of bowel cancer.

 The International Agency for Research on Cancer (IARC), the cancer agency of the World Health Organization, released a recent report regarding the relationship between bowel cancer and the consumption of red meat and processed meat.

 Based on a review of scientific literature, the IARC Working Group concluded that the consumption of processed meat is classified as having the potential to cause cancer, or ‘carcinogenic’, to humans (Group 1), while the consumption of red meat is classified as probably carcinogenic to humans (Group 2A).

 The World Cancer Research Fund (WCRF) first reported in 2011 that there was convincing evidence to show that the risk from red meat and processed meat consumption in relation to bowel cancer was real.
-The WCRF repeated the warning again in their 2017 report.
+The WCRF repeated the warning again in their 2017 and 2018 reports.